 Most people, neurotypical or not, have had the experience of turning down the radio in the car when they are lost.
 The music itself is not the problem.
 But when the brain is already taxed, additional sensory input becomes interference.
 Turning the volume down allows the system to allocate resources where they are needed most.

-In this context, dissociation functions much like turning down the radio, not to escape reality, but to function within it.
+In this context, dissociation functions much like turning down the radio.
+It is not about escaping reality.
+It is about functioning within it.

 Complex Trauma as Cumulative Misattunement

 This is true for all survivors of complex trauma.
-But when neurodivergence is added to the picture, the conditions for complex trauma become far more likely.
+But when neurodivergence enters the picture, the conditions for complex trauma become far more likely.

 Neurodivergence in a World Not Designed for It